 Continue to stir, and the shea butter will melt rather quickly.
 Once everything has liquefied, stir in the essential oils.
 Then carefully pour the mixture into your tins or jars.

 Let them cool undisturbed for several hours.
 The balm will harden as it cools.
 Soon you will have a luscious and wonderful rosemary pine beard balm on your hands.
 Speaking of hands, this will also work wonders on dry and cracked hands and feet.
 It’s definitely multi-purpose!

-This smells amazing, and is for sure manly enough, but not overpowering.
+This beard balm smells amazing, and is for sure manly enough, but not overpowering.
 It will make a beard smell good as it softens and repairs it.
 Perfect!

-As I said before, I’m selling these rosemary pine beard balms in my Etsy shop!
+As I said before, I’m selling this Rosemary Pine Beard Balm, along with two other varieties, Juniper Spice, and Spruce Nettle, in my Etsy shop!